swissjobtracker/chjobtracker/README.md

 6. Return a list of time series objects (usually to be stored in the database right away)

+The function "R/generate_indicators" generates the new indicators published on swissjobtracker To compute the index on your local computer for test purposes use the file inst/compute_index_example/compute_indices.R which will initiate the DB connections (if you have access to the DB) and call the generate indicator function

 ## Reading in data updates

 New advertisement data is read in regularly through the function `x28_update_db`